ipfs/specs/src/routing/kad-dht.md

 title: Kademlia DHT
 description: >
-  The IPFS Distributed Hash Table (DHT) specification defines a structured overlay network used for peer routing and content routing in the InterPlanetary File System (IPFS).
+  The IPFS Distributed Hash Table (DHT) specification defines a structured overlay network used for peer and content routing in the InterPlanetary File System (IPFS).
 It extends the libp2p Kademlia DHT specification, adapting and adding features to support IPFS-specific requirements.
 date: 2025-03-18
 maturity: reliable
 editors: